 Thus, it’s important to understand exactly when and when not to do intermittent fasting in case you have hypothyroidism.

-How to Do Intermittent Fasting If You Have Hypothyroidism?
+How To Do Intermittent Fasting With Hypothyroidism

 Intermittent fasting can help you manage hypothyroidism and Hashimoto’s disease.